acatone-git/HomePlus_Mod/README.md

 # Create / Change Key Combinations

-- Read / Use the instructions, documentation & examples in the development repo
+- Read / Use the instructions, documentation & examples in the development repo **COMING SOON**
 - Share your creations with the community!

 # Credits & Thanks